Sar-thak-3/Personal-Agent/README.md

 2. **HTML Content Extraction**: Using tools like BeautifulSoup, the project extracts text, tables, and URLs embedded within HTML pages.
 This content is organized into structured data types such as paragraphs, tables, and lists.

 3. **Preprocessing**:
-Text can be processed but LangChain have 8b tokens and designed to execute the different characters, hence there is not much necessity of processing the textual data, other than some major preprocessings.
+Text can be processed but LangChain has 8b tokens and is designed to execute the different characters, hence there is not much necessity of processing the textual data, other than some major preprocessing.

 4. **Organized Data Structure**: After extraction and preprocessing, data is structured into:
    - **Paragraphs**: Sequential blocks of text, ensuring readability and logical flow.